pactus-project/pactus.org/website/learn/blockchain/genesis/index.md

 # Genesis

 The Pactus blockchain starts from scratch, with no pre-existing accounts or pre-allocated tokens.
-Its starting point is known as the Genesis block, which is created by the bootstrap validators.
+Its starting point is known as the genesis block, which is created by the bootstrap validators.

 ## Bootstrapping